slamora/brackets-wiki/Simple-"Hello-World"-extension.md

     // First, register a command - a UI-less object associating an id to a handler var MY_COMMAND_ID = "helloworld.sayhello";
     CommandManager.register("Hello World", MY_COMMAND_ID, handleHelloWorld);

+    // You can also change the menu item name in the future by setting the command's name
+    //CommandManager.get(MY_COMMAND_ID).setName("Goodbye!");

     // Then create a menu item bound to the command
     // The label of the menu item is the name we gave the command (see above)